isschrack/cmpm-121-D3-isschrack/README.md

 ## Game Overview

 In BitWorld, players explore a procedurally generated map divided into a grid of cells.
-Each cell may contain a token with a random value.
-The goal is to collect tokens and craft them together to create higher-value tokens, ultimately achieving a token value of 200 or more to win the game.
+Each cell may contain a token with a value based on powers of 2 (like in the 2048 game).
+The goal is to collect tokens and craft them together to create higher-value tokens, ultimately achieving a token value of 2048 to win the game.

 ## Core Mechanics